KristijanArmeni/encoders_report/report.md

 When attempting to replicate the results by implementing the original analysis with our own code, our model performance was much lower than the published results.
 Accessing the original code, we were able to confirm that the discrepancy was due to the differences in implementation of the regression function.

-## Reproduction was largely frictionless, replication was not
+## Reproduction was largely frictionless, replication and extension were not

-There were several examples of good practices that made our reproduction and replications attempts easier.First, Lebel et al [@lebel_natural_2023], distributed their dataset through a dedicated repository for data sharing [@markiewicz_openneuro_2021] and structured the dataset following a domain-specific community standard [@poldrack_making_2014] which made it possible to use a data management software [@halchenko_datalad_2021] for accessing it.
+There were several examples of good practices that made our reproduction and replications attempts easier.
+First, @lebel_natural_2023, distributed their dataset through a dedicated repository for data sharing [@markiewicz_openneuro_2021] and structured the dataset following a domain-specific community standard [@poldrack_making_2014] which made it possible to use a data management software [@halchenko_datalad_2021] for accessing it.
 While this might appear a trivial note given that the original work is a dataset descriptor with data sharing as it core objective, it warrants an emphasis as its benefits apply to any empirical work.
-Specifically, their approach made it easy for us to access the dataset programmatically when building the pipeline (e.g. writing a single script for downloading the data needed in our experiments as opposed to accessing the data interactively).
+Specifically, their approach made it easy for us to access the dataset programmatically when building the pipeline (e.g., writing a single script for downloading the data needed in our experiments as opposed to accessing the data interactively).
 This highlights the importance of data management infrastructure and tools in writing reproducible research code.

 Second, the authors provided cursory documentation and instructions on how to use their code for reproducing the results.
-While some elements of the shared code that would have been helpful were missing, for example the scripts used for executing the original analyses and the code that produced the figures, the information provided was nevertheless sufficient for us to be able to reproduce their full analysis on the three best participants.
+While the shared code missed some elements that would have been helpful, for example the scripts used for executing the original analyses and the code that produced the figures, the information provided was nevertheless sufficient for us to be able to reproduce their full analysis on the three best participants.
 In addition, the provided code was modular, with specific analysis steps being implemented as separate routines (for example, the regression module contained the regression fitting functions etc.), making porting specific modules to our code easy and convenient.
-Analyses in computational neuroscience frequently require custom implementations and workflows which makes a single-analysis-script approach impractical, which is customary in computational research [@balaban_ten_2021].
+Analyses in computational neuroscience frequently require custom implementations and workflows, which is common in computational research [@balaban_ten_2021], making a single-analysis-script approach impractical.
 Navigating the code without basic documentation and sensible organization would have rendered replication much more effortful.

 Whereas reproducing the results was mostly achievable, replicating the work with our own code and adapting it for a novel experiment was not without friction.
 This came to the fore once we started building and evaluating our replication pipeline from the descriptions in the report.
-For example, when implementing the encoding model, we decided to use a standard machine learning library that conveniently implements ridge regression fitting routines, as it was no apparent from the original paper alone to us which kind of ridge regression was needed.
+For example, when implementing the encoding model, we decided to use a standard machine learning library that conveniently implements ridge regression fitting routines, as it was not apparent from the original paper alone to us which kind of ridge regression was needed.
-Despite attempting to exactly match the hyperparameter selection, cross-validation scheme, and scoring functions, our encoding models kept underperforming relative to published results.
+Despite attempting to match the hyperparameter selection procedure, cross-validation scheme, and scoring functions, our encoding models kept underperforming relative to published results.
 Until we patched our pipeline with the original regression functions, it was unclear just which aspect of our pipeline was causing lower performance.
 Thus, without the shared code it would have been near impossible for us to troubleshoot our process on the basis of the published report alone.